All Articles/

 Austin's Tech Campuses Have Unique Pest Challenges

-Austin has become America's second Silicon Valley.
-Apple's $1 billion campus in Northwest Austin, Tesla's Gigafactory in Southeast Travis County, Dell's Round Rock headquarters, Oracle's waterfront campus, Indeed's downtown tower, Google's Domain campus — these facilities employ tens of thousands of people and span millions of square feet.
+Austin has emerged as America's second Silicon Valley, hosting tech giants like Apple's $1 billion campus in Northwest Austin, Tesla's Gigafactory in Southeast Travis County, Dell's Round Rock headquarters, Oracle's waterfront campus, Indeed's downtown tower, and Google's Domain campus.
+These facilities employ tens of thousands of people and span millions of square feet.

-For facilities managers, pest control isn't just about comfort.
-It's about employee health, food safety compliance, equipment protection, and brand reputation.
-A cockroach in the cafeteria or a rodent in the server room creates HR, legal, and PR problems that far exceed the cost of prevention.
+For facilities managers, pest control is crucial not only for comfort but also for employee health, food safety compliance, equipment protection, and brand reputation.
+A cockroach in the cafeteria or a rodent in the server room can create HR, legal, and PR problems that far exceed the cost of prevention.

 Top Pest Risks for Austin Tech Facilities